Ferryside: Sailing

 Ferryside is home to the River Towy Yacht Club.

 Lifeboat station

+Carmarthen Lifeboat Station was first established in 1835 at Laugharne, 11 years after Sir William Hillary founded the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS) in 1824, which later became the Royal National Lifeboat Institution (RNLI) in 1854.
+The station operated until 1843.

+A new station, Carmarthen Bay Lifeboat Station, was established at Ferryside by the RNLI in 1860, becoming Ferryside Lifeboat Station in 1893, but ultimately closing on 30 June 1960, when the need for its services declined.

-The Ferryside Lifeboat was first established in 1835, 11 years after Sir William Hillary founded a national lifeboat service which subsequently became the Royal National Lifeboat Institution (RNLI).
-Ferryside lifeboat was run by the RNLI until 1960, and was re-established as an independent service in 1966, one of more than 70 such stations around the British Isles.
-It is now part of St John Cymru, the ambulance charity, and is launched by HM Coastguard in response to ’999′ calls and distress calls on VHF CH16.
+An Independent lifeboat service was established in 1966, one of more than 80 such stations around Britain and Ireland.
+Formerly part of St John Cymru, the ambulance charity, the lifeboat is launched in coordination with HM Coastguard in response to ’999′ calls and distress calls on VHF CH16.
 With the second largest tidal rise and fall in the world making the local waters hostile, the lifeboat is available 24 hours a day throughout the year.
 It is staffed by local volunteers who rely on donations to the service for its funding.